Individualize your learning experience through independent study. Create a learning experience that meets your professional needs and earn ASHA CEUs!

 Independent Study may not be used in the following situations:

 Provider-initiated activities.
-Independent Study cannot be used to offer participants CEUs for a group activity offered by an ASHA Approved CE Provider.
-If a Provider fails to file an activity within the 7-day pre-activity filing deadline, Independent Study cannot be used as a substitute to offer ASHA CEUs to participants in the activity.
+Independent Study cannot be used to offer participants ASHA CEUs for a group activity offered by an ASHA Approved CE Provider.
+If a Provider fails to file an activity within the 15 day registration deadline, Independent Study cannot be used as a substitute to offer ASHA CEUs to participants in the activity.

 By groups.
 It is inappropriate to use Independent Study to offer ASHA CEUs for a group of learners.
 Independent Study is intended for an individual's specific learning needs.
 Even if several participants engage in similar Independent Study endeavors, each participant must have a separate original plan with learning outcomes specific to what that participant will be able to demonstrate as a result of the experience.
 The CEB will reject plans that appear to be created for groups of learners or that are duplicates.
 Group activities should be filed as a cooperative CE offering or as a Provider-initiated activity.